-The spinal canal runs through the center of the spine and contains the spinal cord and the bundle of nerves that extends downward from the bottom of the spinal cord in the lower back.
+The spinal canal runs through the center of the spine and contains the spinal cord Spinal Cord The spinal cord is a long, fragile tubelike structure that begins at the end of the brain stem and continues down almost to the bottom of the spine.
+The spinal cord consists of bundles of nerve... read more and the bundle of nerves that extends downward from the bottom of the spinal cord in the lower back.
 The word lumbar means lower, and stenosis means narrowing.

 Along the length of the spinal cord are the spinal nerves.
 The spinal nerves emerge from the sides through spaces between the vertebrae to connect with nerves throughout the body.
 The part of the spinal nerve nearest the spinal cord is called the spinal nerve root.
 Because of their location, spinal nerve roots can be squeezed when the spinal canal is narrowed, resulting in pain.

-Symptoms of lumbar spinal stenosis vary depending on which nerves are affected.
+Symptoms of lumbar spinal stenosis vary depending on which part of the spinal cord and nerves are affected.
 People may have pain, pins-and-needles sensations, weakness, and reduced reflexes in a foot or leg.

 Pain may be felt over the lower back and be worsened by straightening the back (as when walking or leaning back), is relieved by leaning forward or sitting, and may travel down one leg or both legs.